Not a Founder Member

-By his early 20s, George’s education appears to be complete and he appears to have gained employment in Edinburgh as a teacher of Languages, staying as a boarder in a house at 3 Broughton Street, Edinburgh.
+By his early 20s, George’s education was complete and he appears to have gained employment in Edinburgh as a teacher of Languages, staying as a boarder in a house at 3 Broughton Street, Edinburgh.

 George never married and, by the mid 1870s, had returned to his farming roots near Balerno.
 The house and lands at Craigentarrie (just east of Threipmuir Reservoir) had been subdivided, and George took a 19 year lease on half the property.
 It’s thought the house was in a state of disrepair as it was some time before he actually resided there.

-In his role of Club Bard, George presented a collection of rhymes at the 1891 annual Supper and mentioned many other prominent members of the Club in the text.
-Following the Supper, George’s presentation was printed by Club Member A. G. Moir (at his own expense) and a copy of the printed version was inserted into the Club Minute Book by Club Secretary John Fairbairn.
+In his role as Club Bard, George presented a collection of rhymes at the 1891 annual Supper and mentioned many other prominent members of the Club in the text.
+Following the Supper, George’s presentation was printed by Club Member A. G. Moir and a copy of the printed version was inserted into the Club Minute Book by Club Secretary John Fairbairn.
 The layout of the printed version was adapted to suit our website and can be viewed at Ragged Rhymes.

 At a Committee Meeting on 21st January 1896 the following was recorded : “A few of the Committee Members had considered it desirable that the Club should show its respect and esteem for George Robertson, who had left Craigentarrie for Edinburgh, in some suitable manner.
 It was agreed by the Committee to present him with a Purse & Sovereigns at the Festival Night.”
 The presentation was duly made at the 1896 annual Supper.